 Flexibility and individuality

 The outer borders of the individual boxes allow more flexibility in the design: each box can be designed independently of the overall picture and can therefore stand alone if necessary.
-This allows a wide range of possibilities in terms of color, shape and font – and the design remains uniform despite the variety.
+This allows a wide range of options in terms of color, shape and font – and the design remains consistent despite the variety.

 Minimalist style

-In order not to appear too overloaded with content, the Bento Grid System takes a rather minimalist approach to the design of the individual boxes.
+In order to avoid appearing overloaded with content, the Bento Grid System takes a rather minimalist approach to the design of the individual boxes.
 Colors, typography and images are used discreetly to make the content easy to consume and to emphasize the functionality.

 Possible applications of the Bento Grid System